nlargueze/gitext/README.md

 Adds all commits, opens a form to submit a conventional commit, and pushes the commit.

-Options:

-- `--push`: pushes the commit.

 ### `gitt amend`

 Amends the previous commit.

-Options:

-- `--push`: pushes the commit.

 ### `gitt changelog`